reifjulian/dobatch/README.md

 ## Overview

 `dobatch` runs a do-file as a background batch process, allowing multiple do-files to execute in parallel.
-It requires Stata MP and a Unix-based system, such as macOS and Linux.
+It requires Stata MP and a Unix-based system, such as macOS or Linux.
 Before execution, `dobatch` checks system resources to ensure sufficient CPU availability and to limit the number of active Stata processes.

 ## Quickstart